lsst/LDM-151/index.rst

    user-contributed Level 3 data product pipelines into the :term:`DMS` production flow, thereby promoting them to Level 1 or 2.

-The organization of LSST Data Products is shown in Figure [fig:DP].
+The organization of LSST Data Products is shown in :numref:`fig_DP`.

 Level 1 and Level 2 data products that have passed quality control tests will be accessible to the public without restriction.
 Additionally, the